 AGL Customer Council

-We acknowledge that as an essential service provider, AGL has a responsibility to ensure it provides appropriate support to vulnerable members of the community.
-Life changes, the unexpected can happen and energy costs can cause stress in the household budget.
+As an essential service provider, we have a responsibility to ensure we provide appropriate support to vulnerable members of the community.
+Life changes, the unexpected can happen and energy costs can be the cause of stress in the household budget.

-Consequently, in December 2014, AGL launched its Affordability Initiative after consultation with community and consumer group leaders.
-Our key commitments are:
+So in December 2014, AGL launched its Affordability Initiatives after consultation with community and consumer group leaders.
+Our key commitments are to:

 - Improve the way we work with our customers

 - Invest $6.5 million over three years to support hardship customers

 - Target early intervention to support vulnerable customers

 - Support policies which enhance competition of offers

 - Improve comparability and transparency